abhimlv/abhimlv/README.md

 <h2 align="left">Hi 👋!
-My name is Abhishek Malaviya and I'm an International Student from India, currently studying Masters in Computing (Majors in Artificial Intelligence) from Dublin City University, Ireland</h2>
+My name is Abhishek Malaviya and I'm an International Student from India, currently pursuing Masters in Computing (Majors in Artificial Intelligence) from Dublin City University, Ireland</h2>

 ###